 This form contains several tabs with the following fields:

-▪Hidden – By checking the “Hidden” checkbox you will exclude the user from user lists and you will be not be able to select them in any projects/tasks or other program functions.
+5."Hide user from filters and selection controls".
+Change it to "Yes" to exclude user from user lists.You will not be able to select him/her in any projects/tasks or other program functions.

 1.User's contact info.

 1.“User roles” - There are four user roles that can be assigned:

 •Administrator.
 Administrators have access to the “Administration” menu item where they can perform various workflow, document, and user management tasks such as sending invitations and editing project/task templates/properties, document/problem categories, problem templates and problem triggers.
 Only administrators can update the database version and define global templates and company-wide parameters (such as authentication methods or office names).
 Administrators can also perform as Managers.

 •Manager.
 Managers organize, assign, review, and monitor execution of various tasks and projects across many users.
 They can also communicate with customers via email and mail campaigns.

 •User.
 Users primarily work on their assignments and documents.
 Hence, they cannot complete or begin someone else’s projects or tasks (unless reassigned), and they also can't run mail or email campaigns.
 Users cannot delete already uploaded documents, prioritize someone else’s projects or tasks, or delete any project.

 •Billing.
 This is an additional permission which allows to work with Billing/Invoicing module and can be combined with any role described above.